 A large focus during this term is preparation for participation in physical activity within the wider community and life after Alfriston, competing in a range of non-mainstream sports and team challenges.

 DUKE OF EDINBURGH’S AWARD

-The school run the Bronze Duke of Edinburgh Award over a two-year period in year 10 and 11.
-During Year 11 the students will be working towards the expedition and volunteering sections.
-Most of the students will doing prefect duties in their lunch and break times which will complete the volunteering section of the Award.
+The school runs the Bronze Duke of Edinburgh Award scheme over a two-year period in Year 10 and 11.
+During Year 11 the students will be training for their expeditions and completing the volunteering section.
+Volunteering must be completed in their own time so most of the students will use clubs they support as Sports Leaders or Prefect duties during lunch or break times.

 WORK RELATED LEARNING

 Year 11 now get the opportunity to apply their understanding of the work place and work place expectations in practical settings.
 With the opportunity to rotate termly they have the opportunity to access Social Enterprise, work experience at a local food bank or work experience at a local community café.
 Where it is possible to widen or vary these opportunities we do so for example also including internships with the Site Caretaker and the School Office Team.

 Pupils from Y10,11 and post 16 will work in mixed groups for a full morning (Lessons 1-4).
 Pupils are able to choose from a range of activities that they will complete over the course of a full term.
 All activities are designed to develop key employability skills and are aligned to our Learning for Living goals.

 Summer: SHOW (Easter to Summer).
 Focus on working towards a summer showcase where pupils will have the opportunity to plan a project for the Alfriston Open Days.
 These open days will provide an opportunity for prospective/ new and existing parents to visit the school alongside local community groups to see a flavour of what our school is all about through food, art, dance, sport, music and garden projects.